ProjectsFromB/Selenium-Tor/README.md

-Selenium & Tor
-Runs Selenium on the Tor Network.
+Selenium & Tor runs Selenium on the Tor Network.

 Allows you to do things like:
 Continue scraping a website even if you have been IP banned.